cARMO85/kmeans_banknotes/README.md

 The dataset comprises various features extracted from images of genuine and counterfeit banknotes.
 These features include texture, dimensions, and other specific characteristics that distinguish genuine banknotes from forgeries.

 ## Report for Non-Data Science Audience
-For stakeholders and individuals without a data science background, a comprehensive report has been prepared.
-You can access it [here](https://drive.google.com/file/d/1iVeePoFZ7KYMp9crsXs-j1yEyR7UESio/view?usp=sharing) .
+A comprehensive report has been prepared for stakeholders and individuals without a data science background.
+You can access it [here](https://drive.google.com/file/d/1iVeePoFZ7KYMp9crsXs-j1yEyR7UESio/view?usp=sharing).

 ## Installation